 Safety In Muggles: While the Neuralizer makes fighting outside doable, the general idea is to avoid being seen when fighting aliens.

 Salt and Pepper: Agent J, played by Will Smith, and Agent K, played by Tommy Lee Jones, are partners.
 Kay exhibits a very serious demeanor, rarely joking or smiling and giving very matter-of-fact responses.
-Jay has an energetic, enthusiastic attitude and refusal to strictly follow authority that Kay admired when he first met NYPD officer James Edwards who would become Agent J. This is occasionally lampshaded, such as J (Tommy Lee Jones) giving his name as "Mr. Black" and his partner (Will Smith) as "Mr. White".
+Jay has an energetic, enthusiastic attitude and refusal to strictly follow authority that Kay admired when he first met NYPD officer James Edwards who would become Agent J.

 Science Marches On: A minor one.
 When J heads to the morgue to retrieve a cat, he hilariously tries to convince Laurel that the cat is a witness in a murder investigation.
 Fast forward about ten years and advancements in forensic science mean that animals who 'witness' a murder can be checked for any forensic evidence the killer may have left behind.